tdiesler/wildfly-camel/examples/camel-jms-tx/README.md

 Once the files have been consumed, you can return to http://localhost:8080/example-camel-jms-tx/orders.
 You should see that only the wireless keyboard and HDMI cable product orders were processed.
 What happened to the order contained within order-2.xml for the wireless mouse?

-Look at the WildFly server console output.
+Look at the EAP server console output.
 The output should show a sequence of events similar to the following.

 ```
 [stdout] (Camel (jms-camel-context) thread #1 - JmsConsumer[OrdersQueue]) Hibernate: insert into orders (productName, productSku, quantity, id) values (?, ?, ?, ?)